dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Our greatest ability as humans is not to change the world; but to change ourselves.**
+**It's easy to stand in the crowd but it takes courage to stand alone.**

 Mahatma Gandhi